2025 Singaporean general election: Progress Singapore Party

+Tan Cheng Bock greeting supporters on a 1 May rally at Jurong West Sports Centre.

-On 6 April, the PSP launched its election manifesto "Progress for All", which included a call to revert the GST to 7%.
-Among other proposed measures to deal with the cost of living were rent guidelines for commercial properties and a cap on hawker stall rentals at S$500 or 3% of revenue.
-The party also proposed phasing out social enterprise hawker centres, which it called "costly".
-On healthcare, it called to centralise drug procurement to cut costs, and provide cash support for new mothers to cover confinement expenses.
-To tackle economic concerns, the party proposed to remove non-compete clauses for retrenched workers and mandate legally enforceable retrenchment benefits.
+On 6 April, the PSP launched its election manifesto, titled "Progress for All", which included a call to revert the GST to 7%.
+It also proposed, among other measures to lower the cost of living, rent guidelines for commercial properties and a cap on hawker stall rental fees at $500 or 3% of revenue.
+The party also proposed eliminating "costly" social enterprise hawker centres.
+On healthcare, it advocated for centralised drug procurement as a cost-cutting measure and cash support for postpartum confinement.
+Economically, the party proposed to remove non-compete clauses for retrenched workers and mandate legally enforceable retrenchment benefits.
 It also called for shorter working hours, more paid leave and public holidays for better work-life balance, and equal parental leave for both parents.
-On housing, the PSP proposed replacing the current Build-To-Order (BTO) system with its Affordable Homes Scheme, which excluded land costs for a flat (Note: Public apartments ("flats" in British and Singaporean English) built by the Housing and Development Board (HDB).) unless it was resold.
-It also advocated for allowing singles aged 28 to buy BTO and resale flats, introducing a Millennial Apartments Scheme to offer "quality" rental flats for youths, and advance construction of public housing.
+On housing, the PSP proposed replacing the existing Build-to-Order (BTO) system with its Affordable Homes Scheme, which excluded land costs for a flat unless it was resold.
+It also advocated to allow singles aged 28 to buy BTO and resale flats, a Millennial Apartments Scheme that would offer "quality" rental flats for youths, and in-advance construction of public housing.
 On immigration, the PSP proposed setting company-based quotas for Employment Pass (EP) holders.
-It also advocated to strengthen the Fair Consideration Framework and introduce a levy on EP holders to better protect local workers and ensure fairer competition.
+It also advocated to strengthen the Fair Consideration Framework and introduce a levy on EP holders in favour of Singaporean citizens.

-The PSP also confirmed that it would field 13 candidates, fewer than 24 from the previous election, due to a lack of manpower.
-It announced that it would compete in the SMCs of Kebun Baru, Marymount, Pioneer and Bukit Gombak, and the GRCs of Chua Chu Kang and West Coast–Jurong West.
-Upon the dissolution of Parliament on 15 April, the PSP declared its readiness to face voter scrutiny, highlighting its parliamentary track record of having "fought hard" for citizens' interests.
-On the following day after nominations, Leong Mun Wai challenged Desmond Lee, the leader of the PAP team for West Coast–Jurong West GRC, to a debate about public policies; it was rejected.
-On 30 April, Leong also asked Lee to address HDB prices and lease decay; Lee replied that Leong had made assertions with "little regards" while not mentioning problems with housing during rallies.
+The PSP fielded 13 candidates, down from the 24 in 2020, claiming a lack of manpower.
+It announced that it would contest the SMCs of Kebun Baru, Marymount, Pioneer, and Bukit Gombak, and the GRCs of Chua Chu Kang and West Coast–Jurong West.
+On the day after nominations, Leong challenged Desmond Lee, the leader of the PAP team for West Coast–Jurong West GRC, to a debate about public policies; the challenge was rejected.
+On 30 April, Leong also asked Lee to address HDB prices and lease decay; he was accused of making assertions with "little regards" while avoiding housing problems during rallies.
+During the PSP's first rally on 25 April, Tan and Leong claimed that the 4G leadership had "lost its way" and mentioned problems which supposedly arose in the previous term due to "a general decline in the standards".
+PAP minster Tan See Leng refuted the claims and advised the PSP to "keep up closely" on PAP policies and current trends while highlighting policies to further support his point.
+On 30 April, the PSP urged the release of police findings for the PAP–PSP altercation case before polling day; the government had reportedly not replied to prior communication regarding them.
+The PSP spent $441,548 in its campaign.